sddevelopment-be/penguin-pragmatic-patterns/content/practices/breaking-conditions.md

 ## Problem Statement

-You tend to push too hard in order to reach a goal, or invest more than you are able to support.
+You tend to push too hard trying to reach a goal, or invest more than you can support.

 ## Intent